ECNTechnology/mycloudpbx-kb/guides/cloud-dial/readme.md

 This screen allows an agent to enter in their preferred Username.

-They then enter in the extension number of their phone and click '**Sign In**'.Their extension will now ring, and once answered, they are logged into Cloud Dial.
+They then enter in the extension number of their phone and click '**Sign In**'.
+Their extension will now ring, and once answered, they are logged into Cloud Dial.

 When an agent first signs into Cloud Dial, they will be greeted with the following choice:

 ![clouddial waiting screen. choose select campaign or continue to hold.](/images/clouddial-agents-1.png)

-* **Select Campaign:** When selected, you will be prompted to choose from a list of active campaigns available to you.* **Continue to Hold:** This will place you into a holding status and you'll be able to answer incoming calls, but won't be making outbound calls.
+* **Select Campaign:** When selected, you will be prompted to choose from a list of active campaigns available to you.

+* **Continue to Hold:** This will place you into a holding status and you'll be able to answer incoming calls, but won't be making outbound calls.

 Click '**Select Campaign**' when you are ready to join a campaign.